Monday, 19 May 2025

 Below: a little angel, Laxton Church.

 We understand that arts activities, stimulate learning and creativity in all academic areas.
 The arts develop neural systems such as motor skills and emotional balance, aesthetic awareness, cultural awareness, social harmony and appreciation of diversity.
-Helping children to understand cultural heritage and history, builds self-esteem and pride in place & community.
+Helping children to understand cultural heritage and history, builds self-esteem and pride in place and community.
 Children who are read stories and who are taught to listen to music become good listeners: in lessons, in relationships, in social care roles and may become more empathetic and compassionate.
 2012 saw a 30% contraction in arts funding in the UK, this makes our work even more vital and worthy of support.

 Above: exploring the girth of a tree.